Akira-Hayasaka/ofxGLEditor/README.md

 #### liveCodingExample

-This is a simple livecoding example using ofxLua including lua keyword syntax hilighting. **It currently uses the ofxLua `swig` branch, so make sure you checkout the right branch.** Also, you will need to select `ofxLua` from the addons list when you generate the project files for this example.
+This is a simple livecoding example using ofxLua including lua keyword syntax highlighting.
+Also, you will need to select `ofxLua` from the addons list when you generate the project files for this example.

 ### Font